AllenNeuralDynamics/sfm/README.md

 ```bash
 python -m sfm.scripts --image_dir /path/to/img_dir --query myimage.jpg --export_dir /path/to/export_dir
 ```
+As output, it will print the pose — including the quaternion vector (qvec: QX, QY, QZ, QW) and translation vector (tvec) — of the Blackfly S BFS-U3-120S4C camera.

 ## Documentation
 To generate the rst files source files for documentation, run